Skip to main content

 Gather Asana credentials

 Configuring the connector requires you to pass in credentials generated in Asana.
 Gather these credentials before you move on.
+You can configure the Asana connector using either a personal access token or a service account token.

 Option 1: Generate a personal access token